 Intel Management Engine Interface

-One of the most common ones is the Intel Management Engine Interface driver that Windows 10 installs is old version 220.127.116.117 and this causes a back screen when coming out of sleep and an incorrect shutdown often draining the system battery.
+One of the most common issues with Windows 10 is the Intel Management Engine Interface driver that Windows 10 installs is old version 22.214.171.1247 and this causes a black screen when coming out of sleep and an incorrect shutdown often draining the system battery.
 This effects almost every system that has Intel hardware and an SMBIOS version of 2.6 or later.

 To check the version right click the start button and then left click Device Manager.
 Expand system Devices and right click Intel Management Engine Interface.
 Then select properties.
 In the dialogue box left click the driver tab.
 Check the version:

 The latest version of Intel Management Engine Interface can be downloaded from Intel here.